 The keeping quality of the material shall be such that when stored in original sealed containers under normal conditions, it shall retain the properties given in the specification for not less than one year from the date/month of packing of the product.

-3.4 The material shall also comply with the requirements given in Table 1 when tested according to the methods given in col 4 of Table 1.
+3.4 The material shall also comply with the requirements given in Table 1 when tested according to the methods given in col (4) of Table 1.

 4 PACKING AND MARKING